Sweet Fanny Adams

 "Fanny Adams (naval), tinned mutton."

 It wasn't until later that 'sweet Fanny Adams' came to mean 'nothing'.
-The term 'fuck all' has long been with us with that meaning, although how long isn't clear as politeness caused it not to be recorded in print until the 20th century.
+The term 'f*** all' has long been with us with that meaning, although how long isn't clear as politeness caused it not to be recorded in print until the 20th century.
 It surely dates back to at least the early 19th century.
-The coincidence of Fanny Adams' initials caused F.A. or 'Fanny Adams' to be used as a euphemism for 'fuck all'.
-Walter Downing, an Australian soldier who fought in Europe in the First World War, wrote an glossary of WWI soldier's slang called Digger Dialects in 1919.
-He is the first to record the link between F.A. (meaning 'fuck all') and Fanny Adams:
+The coincidence of Fanny Adams' initials caused F.A. or 'Fanny Adams' to be used as that euphemism.

 "F.A., 'Fanny Adams', or 'Sweet Fanny Adams' - nothing; vacuity."